Theo Robinson: Derby County

 In February 2011, Robinson signed a three-month loan deal at Championship club Derby County, with a view to a permanent move.
 Robinson scored twice in 13 games during this loan spell.
 He impressed manager Nigel Clough, who told BBC Radio Derby that "hopefully Theo will be here next season as well, as one of five or six strikers."
 He joined Derby on a two-year contract after his contract with Millwall ended in the summer.

-Despite being Derby's second top-scorer with three goals in six league starts, Robinson was sometimes criticised by supporters on Twitter for not scoring enough goals and being "rubbish".
-He answered his critics by scoring a brace in Derby's 3–2 defeat at Peterborough United, taking his tally for the season up to six, making him the club's top-scorer.
+He was Derby's second top-scorer with three goals in six league starts, and scored a brace in Derby's 3–2 defeat at Peterborough United, taking his tally for the season up to six, making him the club's top-scorer.
 Robinson finished the 2011–12 season with 12 goals in all competitions and joint top-scorer with Steve Davies.

 The club reprimanded Robinson after he broke club rules by posting on Twitter that he was dropped from the matchday squad before the team was announced for the game at Bolton Wanderers on 21 August 2012.
 Four days later, Robinson came off the bench to score a last-minute equaliser against Wolverhampton Wanderers.
 He struggled to get into the starting line-up as Conor Sammon and Jamie Ward were Clough's preferred attackers.
 Still, Robinson regained his place in the starting line-up after an injury to Ward, and Clough praised Robinson for his improved work ethic, saying, "... he's doing his job now... he now has seven goals for the season and he is liable to get goals."
 On 22 February 2013, after asking to leave on loan to get regular first-team football, Robinson rejoined his former club Huddersfield Town on an emergency loan to the end of the 2012–13 season.
 Upon his return to Pride Park in May, Robinson was made available for transfer with one year left on his contract.